F4sta/SageWallScript/README.md

 > 1. Download the latest release.
 > 2. Unzip the .zip file.
 > 3. Run the "Sage Wall Script.exe"
-> 4. At the 1st run it will ask for your "Script key", that actually the keybind for the scrip.
+> 4. At 1st run it will ask for your "Script key", that actually the keybind for the scrip.
-> 5. Open Valorant and bind your 2nd slot of fire button to 'P'.
+> 5. Open Valorant and bind your 2nd slot for fire button to 'key for script'.

-If you dont prefer the 'P' key you can write over it in source code ;) There are chance i will create configure for this.

-Well Done, you installed my program :D

 <br />

 ## How to use it?